-The land of smiles is an amazing choice for your 300-hour yoga teacher training experience.
+The land of smiles is an amazing choice for your 300 hour yoga teacher training course experience.
 It’s cheap to travel in, so your budget will go further here.
 Buddhism is the main religion in this friendly country, so it’s guaranteed to align with your peaceful path.
-Culture and adventurous food will compliment your training and ensure that it is an unforgettable journey you are seeking.
+Culture and adventurous food will complement your training and ensure that it is an unforgettable journey you are seeking.

 Still Not Sure If YTT Is Right For You?
 We Created This Guide Just For You!

-Nepal is a great choice for a 300-hour yoga teacher training.
+Nepal is a great choice for 300 hour yoga teacher training.
 After all, most of the population is either Hindu or Buddhist, which aligns very closely with the roots of yoga.
 Not to mention, Buddha is said to have been born at Mt.
 Everest.
 The culture and scenery are decidedly enchanting and beautiful, which makes this an appealing choice for yogis and travelers alike.

-Bonus: It’s quite inexpensive to travel in Nepal.
+Bonus: It’s quite inexpensive to travel to Nepal.
 The plane tickets can get pricey, but you’ll offset it when you arrive.